timescale/docs/self-hosted/backup-and-restore/logical-backup.md

 ## Prerequisites

 - A source database to backup from, and a target database to restore to.
-- Install the PostgreSQL client tools on your migration machine.
+- Install the `psql`, and `pg_dump`PostgreSQL client tools on your migration machine.

-   This includes `psql`, and `pg_dump`.

 ## Back up and restore an entire database

-You backup and restore an entire database using `pg_dump` and `psql`. in Terminal:
+You backup and restore an entire database using `pg_dump` and `psql`.

 <Procedure>

-In Terminal:
+In terminal:

 1. **Set your connection strings**